Call today and speak to Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

 Mr Shaw visited his local A&E department with an abrasion on his left thumb which had failed to heal after two weeks.
 The wound had become painful and swollen and had spread up to his wrist.

 Doctors took a blood sample but had diagnosed tendonitis before the results came back.
 Mr Shaw was advised he did not need to wait for the results of the blood test and was subsequently discharged.

-At home, Mr Shaw continued to suffer pain, and eventually he collapsed and was admitted to hospital with septic shock.
+At home, Mr Shaw continued to suffer pain, and eventually, he collapsed and was admitted to the hospital with septic shock.